 A brief overview of these policies can be found in the Volunteer Handbook.
-The full policies are given here (Health & Safety as an appendix)
+The full policies are available

 Safeguarding Policy

 Statement of Intent

 The Care Forum recognises that vulnerable adults and children have rights as individuals and should be treated with dignity and respect.
 The organisation is committed to ensuring that vulnerable adults and children who use our services are protected and that they are not subjected to exploitation or abuse.